Games for couples.

 - Erogenous zone square – a roll of the die chooses the body part to receive some attention, ranging from stroking / kissing / sucking and nibbling.

-Thoughts on the game play
+Thoughts on playing the Monogamy Board Game

 Mr Bunny and I got out the game to play last night.
 LED candles were switched on.
 Music was playing in the background.
 We procured ourselves some drinks and nibbles to assist with the game playing.
 I seemed to be particularly good at landing on the ‘M’ squares and erotic dancing square.
 Mr Bunny landed on quite a few ‘lips’ and massage parlour squares.
 Either way we both got something good out of it, whether it was a snippet of insight, a kiss or another form of body contact.